Database

 Description: Automatically discovers and returns the structure of the target database (tables for SQL, collections for NoSQL).

-Use Case: Crucial for agents to understand data boundaries before executing queries.
+Crucial for agents to understand data boundaries before executing queries.